 - Safety Captain: focuses on ensuring the team members understand the safety protocols, creates safety procedures, and works on the safety binder

-- Drive Team Captain: manages the drive team and prepares them for competition
+- Drive Team Manager: manages the drive team and prepares them for competition